Updated January 22nd, 2023 by Travel the Greek Way

 - 3 Pelicans, Irene, Petros & Nicolas, Mykonos official mascot since 1958

 - Church Panagia Paraportiani, built in the 1500s and is a great place to view the sunset

 - The 7 windmills in Chora which you can admire while having lunch at the “little Venice” seaside

-- Archaeological, Nautical and Folklore Museums
+- Archaeological, Nautical, and Folklore Museums

-- Kafenio of Bakogias: one of the most (and one of the last) authentic places to have a really traditional meal in Mykonos since 1970, small family place.
-Find it in Gialos area
+- Kafenio of Bakogias: one of the most (and one of the last) authentic places to have a really traditional meal in Mykonos since 1970, a small family place.
+Find it in the Gialos area

-Delos (or Dilos) island, a UNESCO-listed World Heritage Site, is the birthplace of twins Apollo and Artemis gods and houses a large sanctuary that was built to honor them.
+Delos (or Dilos) island, a UNESCO-listed World Heritage Site, is the birthplace of the twins Apollo and Artemis gods and houses a large sanctuary that was built to honor them.
 Delos is the most important archaeological center of the Cycladic islands.